Henry FitzRoy, Duke of Richmond and Somerset: Elevation

-By 1525, the Tudor dynasty had been on the throne for 40 years.
+By 1525, the House of Tudor had been on the throne for 40 years.
 However, cracks were beginning to appear.
 By the sixteenth year of his reign, 34-year-old Henry still lacked a male heir with his 40-year-old wife Catherine of Aragon.
 Their only surviving child and heiress was Princess Mary, who at the time was a girl of nine.
 Henry, though, had another child, an illegitimate one, a sturdy six-year-old son.
 Although Henry may have had other illegitimate children, Henry FitzRoy was the only one the King acknowledged.
 Henry VIII was also the only surviving son of Henry VII.
 Henry had no surviving younger brother nor any close male relations from his father's family who could be called up to share the burden of government in the King's name.
 As Henry and Catherine's marriage remained without a son, the king's only living son became more attractive for onlookers to observe.
 The King's chief minister at the time was Cardinal Thomas Wolsey, and since Henry FitzRoy's birth, he had taken an interest in his monarch's only son.
-In a letter dated June 1525 the Cardinal refers to the King's son: "Your entirely beloved sonne, the Lord Henry FitzRoy".
+In a letter dated June 1525, the Cardinal refers to the King's son: "Your entirely beloved sonne, the Lord Henry FitzRoy".